logotip4ik/blog/README.md

 Still under development, but feel free to read and break everything 😁

-> Any pull requests or issues is appreciated
+> Any pull requests or issues are appreciated

 ## Build with